 A discretionary profit sharing plan is a defined contribution plan in which employers allow employees to share in company profits.
 The employer’s contribution is discretionary which means that the amount may fluctuate each year with no minimum required.
 The amount of the contribution can either be a total dollar amount or based on a percentage of the employees’ compensation.

-An age weighted profit sharing plan is a Defined Contribution (DC) plan with a tiered contribution schedule based on either age, service or job classification.
-In order to satisfy IRS nondiscrimination requirements, the plan contributions are cross-tested as defined benefits.
+An age weighted profit-sharing plan is a Defined Contribution (DC) plan with a tiered contribution schedule based on either age, service, or job classification.
+To satisfy IRS nondiscrimination requirements, the plan contributions are cross-tested as defined benefits.